alfreedom/APOS/README.md

 $ make
 $ sudo make install
 ```
 The default installation path is /opt/apos/.
-To verify the installation, run the command apos -?
+To check the installation run the command apos -?

 ```bash
 $ apos -?